wangxiaoyang0412/ShoesBar/README.md

 # Database
-A project from INFSCI 2710 Fall 2018
+The final project from INFSCI 2710 Fall 2018